Basil3304/DSA-210---Survivorship-Bias/README.md

   - **Supplementary Datasets:**
     Additional datasets from sectors such as education and the finance market to enrich the analysis and draw broader comparisons.
 These may include dropout rates, career trajectories, and financial performance metrics.

-- **Qualitative Data:**
-  - **Narratives and Interviews:**
-    To add context, qualitative data such as documented personal accounts, case studies, or interviews may be collected, especially where available from educational or athletic career studies.

 ## Data Usage